grzegorzjak/FiszApp/.ai/tech-stack.md

 - Transactions only at service layer; keep short.
 - User‑scoped queries by `userId` everywhere.
 - Don't create comments like. "/**" in code – use self-explanatory names and clean structure.
+- Keep code in encapsulated layers (Controller, Service, Repository) as much as possible.
+- Use the lowest possible visibility (private/protected) for methods and fields.

 ### Key Design Patterns